inaimathi/gtypist-single-space/gtypist.typ

  :ship.
 Ann has some sort of song to sing in the rain.
 She :said she sent it to you.
  :
- :    Did you read of our sale?
+ :Did you read of our sale?
 We set out a big sign.
 Now :any sort of suit and any size seem to sell.
 We are not rich :but we can soon step out or be sold out, if any such rate is :to rule.
  :
- :    Ann has not seen the ship as yet.
+ :Ann has not seen the ship as yet.
 Rain or no rain, Ann :says to send her out.
 All the rest of us say the same.
 Can :you ring me in my room at the shop?
  :